Offender Transportation Program

 The Offender Transportation Program consists of nine Units located in 5 areas province-wide, and employs over 150 Offender Transport Officers.
 OPP Offender Transport Officers are appointed as special constables, and have training in first aid, use-of-force, radio procedures, and professional driving.

-Units are located in Ottawa, North Bay, Lindsay, Cobourg, Penetanguishene, Milton, Burlington, Simcoe and London.
+Units are located in Ottawa, North Bay, Lindsay, Cobourg, Penetanguishene, Milton, Burlington, Simcoe, Windsor and London.
 The OPP coordinates the administration and operation of the Program through a centralized Office located in Orillia, Ontario.

-Permanent vacancies will be posted on the GoJobs Website.
+Permanent Offender Transportation Unit vacancies will be posted on the GoJobs Website.

-In order to be considered for an Offender Transport Officer position, you should meet the minimum qualifications as listed below:
+In order to be considered for an Offender Transportation Officer position, you must meet the minimum qualifications as listed below:

-The nature of the Offender Transport Officer position requires that you possess a valid motor vehicle driver’s licence with full driving privileges and that your driving record shows a past respect for the laws.
-An Offender Transport Officer’s duties require substantial driving ability.
+The nature of the Offender Transportation Officer position requires that you possess a valid motor vehicle driver's licence with full driving privileges and that your driving record shows a past respect for the laws.
+An Offender Transportation Officer's duties require substantial driving ability.
 If your driving has been limited, it may be to your advantage to gain more experience before submitting your application.
 Having a driving history that indicates care and prudence is to your benefit.
-Do not submit your application until your driving demerit point accumulation is six (6) or less.
-Ontario applicants may determine their current demerit point accumulation by submitting a minimal fee to the Ministry of Transportation.
+Do not submit your application/resume until your driving demerit point accumulation is six (6) or less.
+Ontario applicants must obtain a copy of their driving record.
 To learn more about obtaining driving records, please visit the Ministry of Transportation: Drivers and Vehicles: Driver Licensing section of their website.
+Applications missing this information will not be accepted.